SketchUp/sketchup-live-c-api/docs/cmake.md

 }
 ```

+Note that under macOS you will need a compatible version of SketchUp installed which will be used during linking.
+It will by default link against the SketchUp application matching the minimum SDK version.
+If you only have a newer version of SketchUp installed you need to override `SketchUpAPI_BUNDLE_LOADER` in `.vscode/settings.json`.

 After that is set up you should be able to invoke a successful CMake configuration:

 `<Command Palette>` » CMake: Configure